 Begin by setting up your dredging station.
 Combine ½ cup of all purpose flour with ½ teaspoon salt and ¼ teaspoon black pepper in a shallow dish.
 In a second dish, beat two eggs very well.
 In the third shallow dish, add ½ cup Italian seasoned breadcrumbs and ¼ cup finely shredded or grated parmesan cheese.

-Next, dry both sides of each fillet with paper towels very well.
-First, dredge a flounder fillet lightly in the seasoned flour.
 Gently shake off any excess flour coating before dipping into the beaten eggs, then into the seasoned bread crumb and parmesan mixture, ensuring the cheese and breadcrumbs thoroughly coat both sides of the delicate fish fillet.

-Flounder is generally a fairly thin fillet, so monitor the heat and the fish closely as you cook to ensure they don't overcook.
 Leave the fish cooking on the first side for 3-4 minutes, until the fillet is almost cooked through.
 This will give you a beautiful golden brown crust of bread crumbs and parmesan on the presentation side.
 Carefully flip the fillets and cook for another minute, just until the fillet has a firm texture and is cooked through.

 Transfer fish fillets to a baking tray and tent with foil or keep in a warm oven until ready to plate.